markround/tiller/README.md

 * `-h` / `--help` : Show a short help screen

 # Setup

+This section will show how you can bundle configuration and templates inside a container so you can switch between them at run-time, using just the "file" plugin.

 All of the following assumes you're using Tiller with Docker.
 So, firstly install the Tiller gem and set your Dockerfile to use it (assuming you're pulling in a suitable version of Ruby already) :

 ```dockerfile